pearseven/differentiable-flowmap/README.md

 Install all required packages:

-pip install taichi numpy pillow matplotlib scipy
+pip install taichi numpy pillow matplotlib scipy imageio

 or using a requirements.txt: